Skip to main content

 The Certificate in Accountancy Program (CAP) is governed by the University of Houston (UH) Undergraduate Catalog Policies, C. T. Bauer College of Business policies, department policies and program specific policies.

-The following policies includes an overview of the UH Undergraduate Catalog Policies and is not an all-inclusive list.
-The complete list can be located here: http://publications.uh.edu/.
+The following policies include an overview of the UH Undergraduate Catalog Policies and is not an all-inclusive list.

 Catalog Policies